cloudflare/cloudflare-docs/content/waf/custom-rules/manage-dashboard.md

 - Browse and filter rules
 - Edit and delete rules
 - Enable or disable rules
+- Reorder rules

 ![The Custom rules tab in the dashboard, listing three example rules](/waf/static/custom-rules/custom-rules-tab.png)

 ## Manage custom rules

-Edit, delete, or enable/disable rules in the **Custom rules** card.
+Edit, delete, or enable/disable rules in the **Custom rules** tab.

 ### Enable or disable a rule